TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.2.3 =
+* Added italian translation (Thanks to Gianni Diurno!)
+* Fixed some text strings which could not be translated

 = 5.2.2 =
 * Added check for search parameters to verify that they are only text or numbers